signal18/docs.signal18.io/06.contribute/02.testing/docs.md

 sysbench-time = 60
 ```

-Run the TST release with extra parameters not define in configuration files as on OSX
+Run the TST release with extra parameters not defined in configuration files as on OSX:

 ```
 replication-manager-tst --config=etc/config.toml.sample.tst.masterslave-haproxy  monitor   --haproxy-binary-path=/usr/local/bin/haproxy --sysbench-binary-path=/usr/local/bin/sysbench --mariadb-binary-path = "/usr/local/mysql/bin"
 ```

-Some tests are requiring sysbench and haproxy refere to section Configuration Dependencies to proceed
+Some tests are requiring sysbench and haproxy, please refer to the Configuration Dependencies section to proceed further.

 #### Command line print all tests